 As can be seen from the above figure there are many variations at which point the data could be converted to S-101 data throughout the distribution chain.
-Although difficult to depict without overcomplicating the diagram, it is accepted that other distribution paths are possible, however this would not change the main conversion options depicted.
+Although difficult to depict without overcomplicating the diagram, it is accepted that other distribution paths are possible, but this diagram uses the WEND model for distribution.
+However this would not change the main conversion options depicted.
 One of the key aims of testing these processes is to ascertain whether there will be a need for ECDIS to have a duel fuel S-57/S-101 ENC capability.
 In order to simplify the process the aim must be that with the converter available along all stages of the production/validation/distribution chain an S-101 compatible ECDIS will not need an S-57 ENC capability.